psychicills/NoNonsenseWeather/docs/README.md

 # Target Browsers

-The app works the best in Google Chrome and is meant to be a desktop application, iOS and Android may look a bit off however funcitonality is the same.
+The app works the best in Google Chrome, but still works on other contemporary browsers and is meant to be a desktop application, iOS and Android may look a bit off however funcitonality is the same.

 # Further Reading